dimicw/Gra-Wizardo/README.txt

-To open the game go to wizardo/bin/Release/net5.0-windows/wizardo.exe
+To open the game go to wizardo/bin/Release/net5.0-windows/wizardo.exe (For the project to work you need to download only the wizardo/bin/Release/net5.0-windows folder)

 How the game works:
 - using arrows/WASD you can rotate your character and move